Vault2501/Meshed-Banana-image/README.md

-# Meshed-Banana-image
+# Meshed Banana deployment scripts

-Scripts for preparing an Armbian image with the [reticulum stack](https://github.com/markqvist/Reticulum) and its tools/examples
+A collection of scripts for preparing an Armbian image with the [reticulum stack](https://github.com/markqvist/Reticulum) and its tools/examples.
+They are used to buld the images for the [Meshed Banana LoRa Device](https://github.com/Vault2501/Meshed-Banana-Device)

 ## How does it work?
-This repo contains an overlay directory to be used within the Armbian build system.
-It will copy the reticulum stack and its dependencies to `/opt/reticulum_env/` and add a modified `.profile` to `/etc/skel` of the built image, so that every user that gets created will have those copied to his home directory upon first login.
+This repo contains an overlay directory with bash scripts to be used within the Armbian build system or on an already installed image.<br>
+The scripts will copy the reticulum stack and its dependencies to `/opt/reticulum_env/` and add a modified `.profile` to `/etc/skel`, so that every user that gets created will have those copied to his home directory upon first login.

 ## How can I use it?
+You can run the script either by themself in an installed system to install the latest version of reticulum or add the scripts to the Armbian build system in order to create images with reticulum installed.

-### Setup Armbian build system
+### Build a Modified Armbian Image with it
+To use the scripts within the Armbian build system to create Armbian images with reticulum installed, follow the instructions in this section.

+#### Install the Armbian Build Bystem
-Based on the instructions on [how to build Armbian images](https://docs.armbian.com/Developer-Guide_Build-Preparation/) given
+Based on the instructions on [how to build Armbian images](https://docs.armbian.com/Developer-Guide_Build-Preparation/) given:

 - Download a [Ubuntu Jammy image](https://cloud-images.ubuntu.com/releases/22.04/release/) for the hypervisor of your choice (in my case kvm)